 Getting freaky in the sheets is different for everyone.
-But one thing is for sure - we are all constantly bombarded with the idea that we aren’t doing it enough.
+But one thing's for sure - we're all constantly bombarded with the idea that we aren’t doing it enough.
 But what if that pressure is coming from inside the relationship?
-What if getting in sync just isn't happening?
+What if you and your partner have mismatched libidos?

 It’s pretty normal to have mismatched libidos when you have a long-term partner or partners - and, despite what you may hear, it’s not as simple as “women aren’t as horny as men”.
 That concept is actually quite damaging and dangerous - it pressures men to be hypersexual and shames women for the same thing.
 Sometimes, we can be perfectly happy with the amount of sex we’re having, but we feel an outside pressure that we should be doing it more, because that’s what “healthy” or “happy” couples do.

-If there is an issue of mismatched libidos in your relationship, there are lots of things to look at.
+If having mismatched libidos is a problem in your relationship, there are lots of things to look at.
 First of all - are you both enjoying sex to the fullest extent possible?
 When you do have sex, do you have an orgasm?
 Does it last as long as you want it to?
 The better the sex is that you have, the more you’re going to want to do it more.
 So maybe, if one person in the relationship is wanting more sex than the other, it might be because they’re enjoying it more, or their needs are being met more frequently.

 Have you tried experimenting?
 Or do you always have sex in the same way?
 Adding experimentation, games and exploration into your sex life could open up avenues to worlds of pleasure you never knew you could experience.
 It might also transpire that the kind of things that you enjoy doing might not be “full” sex, i.e. you might really enjoy sexting, or mutual masturbation, or a little light BDSM or some foot play.
 We are obsessed with a heteronormative idea that sex, no matter which genders are involved, has to involve some kind of penetration to “be” sex, but that’s nonsense.
 Sex is whatever you want it to be.

-But finally, if you are happy with the amount of sex you are having, you should never have sex because you feel like you should.
-This can lead to resentment, and if you’re forcing yourself to have sex, most likely it isn’t going to be that fun or pleasurable.
+Ultimately, if you're happy with the amount of sex you're having, that's a good amount.
+You should never have sex because you feel like you should.
+This can lead to resentment, and if you’re forcing yourself to have sex, it probably isn’t going to be that fun or pleasurable.